What is urticaria?

 Treatment depends on the type of hives and your child’s history.

 The most common treatment is oral antihistamines.
-These medicines control rash and itching for most children with hives, but do not treat the cause..
+These medicines reduce the number of wheals for most children with hives.
 Antihistamines are safe to use on a regular basis, but you should discuss this with your doctor.
-Chronic hives does not always respond well to antihistamine therapy.
+Chronic hives do not always respond well to antihistamine therapy.

 Rarely, some cases of hives do not respond to the above treatment and other medications are used.
-This would be in consultation with an Immunologist/Allergist.
+This would be as directed by an Immunologist/Allergist or Dermatologist.

 Does dietary treatment have a role?